amethyst/amethyst/book/src/appendices/c_feature_gates.md

 ## Graphics features

-Whenever you run your game, you'll need enable one graphics backend.
+Whenever you run your game, you'll need to enable one graphics backend.
 The following features are available for the backend:

 * `empty`